 - Pan-Fried Ginger Pork Belly from Kodoku no Gurume 豚バラ生姜焼き

 Other names: maodou

 Edamame (“branch beans”) are immature soybeans.
 It belongs to the legume family, and the beans are bright green and encased in pods with two or three beans each.
 Edamame is a summer vegetable, although it is also available frozen year-round.
 Once blanched or boiled in their pods, the beans are sweet, nutty, and slightly grassy.

 Edamame is a popular snack at an izakaya (Japanese gastropubs), where diners would pop the beans from the shells at the table.
 It can also be mixed into steamed rice or fried rice, mixed with tempura batter, or pureed for soups.
-It also adds color to a dish, so you could scatter shelled edamame on rice bowls or stir-fries.
+It also adds color and protein, so you could scatter-shelled edamame on rice bowls or stir-fries.

 Suggested substitution: mukimame (shelled edamame), sugar snap peas, garbanzo beans

 Recipes Using Edamame

 Other names: Adzuki, red beans, red mung beans, red cowpeas

 Azuki (“little beans”) are legumes with a dark reddish color, about 5mm or 1/4in length.
 The beans are eaten throughout East Asia and the Himalayas.
 When cooked, it partakes in a nutty and sweet flavor.
 It’s high in dietary fiber, potassium, folate, magnesium, manganese, B vitamins, and other nutrients.
 The Japanese use azuki in both sweet and savory dishes.